 Try plant companion plants such as marigold, nasturtium, catnip, and cilantro to attract beneficial predators such as spiders, lacewings, and ladybugs to your garden.

-Colorado Potato Beetle Spray
+Colorado Potato Beetle Pesticide

 The Colorado potato beetle is notorious in the garden for being able to quickly adapt and grow tolerances to many pesticides, both organic and conventional.
 Diluted neem oil spray and BT spray (Bacillus Thuringiensis) are two organic options that won’t necessarily kill the adults, but will make your host plants less appetizing.